eclipse-archived/codewind-eclipse/README.md

  ```
  git clone https://github.com/eclipse/codewind
  ```
-- Use an editor of your choice to make changes to the code if desired.
+- Use an editor of your choice to make changes to the code.
 - Build and run Codewind using [`run.sh`](https://github.com/eclipse/codewind/blob/master/run.sh).
-- When it is running you can right click on **Codewind** in the **Codewind Explorer** view in Eclipse and select **Refresh** to pick up the newly running Codewind images.
+- When it is running you can right-click **Codewind** in the **Codewind Explorer** view in Eclipse and select **Refresh** to pick up the newly running Codewind images.

 ## Dependencies
 | Dependency | License |